tmb5cg/Fifa-Autobidder/README.md

 It is for these reasons I sought to create the ultimate Autobidder entirely on my own to maximize profits while also flying as low profile as possible.

-Compared to an autobuyer, auto bidding excels in terms of:

 ## Overview

 Mac             |  Windows